- Home

 Beans, peas, and lentils

-In this adult study, eating beans was linked with a lower prevalence of CKD and albuminuria (a sign of kidney disease when you have too much albumin in your urine).
+In this adult study, eating beans was linked with a lower prevalence of CKD and albuminuria (a sign of kidney disease where you have too much albumin in your urine).
 When people increased their bean intake by 50g per day, their risk of albuminuria and CKD reduced by 5% and 4%, respectively.

-Another 23-year follow-up study found that people who ate more legumes were at a lower risk of developing CKD; while this study found that eating legumes as part of a Mediterranean diet helped prevent and control CKD.
+Another 23-year follow-up study found that people who ate more legumes were at a lower risk of developing CKD, while this study found that eating legumes as part of a Mediterranean diet helped prevent and control CKD.

 Soy-based protein